Colin Furze: Achievements

+Honours

+In Summer 2025, Furze was awarded an honorary Doctor of Science (DSc) degree by the University of Warwick for his contributions to engineering education and for inspiring public interest in STEM through his inventive and widely viewed online content.

 Television

 Furze made his television debut by appearing as the 'Mystery Guest' in Episode 1, Series 3 of Russell Howard's Good News, where he showed off his mobility scooter project.
 The scooter was damaged in transit and was unable to work properly on stage, but Russell got on the scooter regardless and Furze pushed him around on it.

-Furze appeared as one of the experts on Gadget Geeks, the short-lived Sky1 series, in which the trio of experts would consult a member of the British public to test an invention idea in the workplace, along with the entertainer Tom Scott and Charles Yarnold.
+Furze appeared as one of the experts on Gadget Geeks, the short-lived Sky1 series, in which the trio of experts would consult a member of the British public to test an invention idea in the workplace, along with the journalist Tom Scott and Charles Yarnold.
 Furze has been 'number one' multiple times on the Science Channel show Outrageous Acts of Science and has appeared on the E4 show Virtually Famous twice, demonstrating his wolverine claws on 28 July 2014 and again, the following year, showcasing the "toaster knife".
 He went further afield, appearing on German television with his toaster knife.

-He appeared as a guest and "challenge" in the third season of the German tv game show Joko gegen Klaas - Das Duell um die Welt.
+He appeared as a guest and "challenge" in the third season of the German TV game show Joko gegen Klaas – Das Duell um die Welt.
 One of the contestants had to be Furze's assistant for a day and had to test any invention he presented.

-Furze's inventions were featured on the 11 February 2020 episode of Great British Inventions hosted by David Jason.
+Furze's inventions were featured on 11 February 2020 episode of Great British Inventions hosted by David Jason.

 Books

-Colin Furze authored "This Book Isn't Safe", a collection of projects intended for children and adults to recreate at home and spur an interest in engineering.
+Colin Furze authored This Book Isn't Safe, a collection of projects intended for children and adults to recreate at home and spur an interest in engineering.